 The future of fintech

-“Blockchain technology offers a secure, fast, and cheaper medium of carrying out online transaction and online transfer of information without the need of third party verification,” the report’s overview states.
+“Blockchain technology offers a secure, fast, and cheaper medium of carrying out online transaction and online transfer of information without the need of third party verification,” a BIS Research report states.
 “The adoption of blockchain technology in financial services sector has gained traction.”

 Investing in fintech

-Much like other industries, there are a number of ways for investors to step into the fintech sector, including:
+There are a number of ways for investors to step into the fintech sector, including:

 This is an updated version of an article originally published by the Investing News Network in 2017.